XimeraProject/ximeraFirstSteps/README.md

 - [a preview with the newest Ximera layout](https://set.kuleuven.be/voorkennis/firststeps24/aFirstXourseVariant/aFirstFolder/aFirstActivityVariant)
 - [a version on the current production server](https://ximera.osu.edu/firststeps24/aFirstXourse/aFirstFolder/aFirstActivity)

+The preview version also contains two PDF versions of all pages: one with, and one without the answers (on 11/2024 the links are unfortunately in Dutch...).

 Ximera is under active development, and new functionality is regularly added.
 The official Ximera webserver at https://ximera.osu.edu currently runs a version that does not yet support the newest features, and in particular not the newer layout that is available for local testing and at the KU Leuven servers.
 This is expected to change soon.

 In case of problems, please submit an issue on the "Issues" tab at [ximeraFirstSteps](https://github.com/XimeraProject/ximeraFirstSteps).